Explaining the MSM Deferral

 All blood centers in the U.S. perform a variety of tests for infectious agents, including two tests for HIV.
 For every infectious agent, there is a “window-period” (delay) between the time of exposure and the time that a laboratory test is able to detect evidence of infection in a person’s blood.
 During this “window-period,” donor questioning for potential exposure to the infectious agent serves as the only protection of the blood supply.
 This is why the FDA requires all blood centers to question donors about activities that are associated with an increased risk of exposure to infectious agents.
 The FDA requires the use of broad donor screening questions that select a low-risk donor population.
 These questions are developed by the AABB Donor History Task Force.
 The AABB Donor History Task Force works with the FDA on incorporating new FDA guidance into the questionnaire as appropriate.

-In order to capture this window period, the FDA selected the 12-month deferral, based on several years of research, to provide adequate time for the detection of infected individuals.
+In order to capture this window period, the FDA selected the three-month deferral, based on several years of research, to provide adequate time for the detection of infected individuals.
 Stanford Blood Center strongly supports ongoing efforts by AABB, America’s Blood Centers, and the American Red Cross to work with the FDA to gather additional scientific risk data to assist the FDA in determining whether donor-screening alternatives based on individual behaviors are appropriate and feasible at this time.

 *Please note that nonbinary individuals may be affected by the MSM deferral as well.
 If you have any questions, please call our Resource Nurse at 650-725-7336.